Osel Devices Limited Announces Initial Public Offering (IPO) on NSE EMERGE Platform - www.lokmattimes.com

 Osel Devices Limited Announces Initial Public Offering (IPO) on NSE EMERGE Platform

-New Delhi [India] September 13: Osel Devices Limited (the “Company” or the “Issuer”), is in to the innovative technology ...
+PNN New Delhi [India], September 13: Osel Devices Limited (the "Company" or the "Issuer"), is in to the innovative ...

 Founded in 2006 as Innovative Infratech Solutions Private Limited, the Company has undergone a series of transformative changes, both in name and corporate structure.
 Initially incorporated on August 14, 2006, the Company aimed to bring innovative technology solutions to market.
 After rectifying a transposition error in the name in 2013, the Company officially became 'Innovative Infratech Solutions Private Limited.'